-St. Cuthbert's Catholic Primary School: Claire Bellis-Knox (Headteacher) and Kate Lunt (SENDCo) St. Sebastian's Catholic Primary School: Jacqui Mulligan (Headteacher) and Joanne Devine (SENDCo).
+St. Cuthbert's Catholic Primary School: Claire Bellis-Knox (Headteacher) and Kate Lunt (Assistant Headteacher / SENDCo)

 Definition:

 Children's medical needs may be broadly summarised as being of two types:

 - a) Short-term, affecting their participation in school activities while they are on a course of medication. - b) Long-term, potentially limiting their access to education and requiring extra care and support.